YuxiangTang/Anole/README.md

 - Backbone: Used to extract features, it is generally composed of convolution parts of classical models, such as SqueezeNet, AlexNet, etc.
 - Neck: Used for feature processing to enhance the expression ability of networks, such as channel re-weighting module in MDLCC,
 - Head: Used to strategically output prediction, such as confidence-weighted pooling in FC4
-- Pipeline: Assemble the above four categories of modules.
-Most models can share a pipeline, such as (FC4, MDLCC), (CLCC, IGTN), (SIIE, TLCC).
+- Pipeline: Assemble the above three categories of modules.
+Most models can share one pipeline, such as (FC4, MDLCC), (CLCC, IGTN), (SIIE, TLCC).

 You can focus on customizing a particular category, and we give an [example](https://github.com/YuxiangTang/Anole/blob/master/anole/model/neck/identity_neck.py) for a custom neck in the following: